STORIES & TESTIMONIALS

 “Recovery gave me confidence to stand on my own feet.”

-Learning stitching, Warli art, kitchen activities, and vocational participation encouraged independence, routine, and meaningful engagement.
+Learning stitching, Warli art, kitchen activities, and vocational participation encouraged independence and routine.

-Creative rehabilitation gradually helped build self-esteem and emotional confidence through participation and responsibility.
+Creative rehabilitation gradually helped build self-esteem and emotional confidence.

 “Therapies and participation helped my daughter become independent.”